 - (A) Reflect the actual, one-off, prototype vehicle brought to the event in terms of specification. - (B) List and cost every part on the prototype vehicle.
-This includes any data acquisition systems and radios if they are fitted on the vehicle at any time during the competition.
-The only exceptions are that, per Section 4.3.7 of the Rules, any finish and on-board fire suppression systems do not need to be included in the cost. - (C) Be based on the estimated costs of materials, fabrication and assembly of the car.
-They costs shall be calculated as defined in Section 4.3.6 of these rules. - (D) Be based on the actual manufacturing technique used on the prototype, e.g. cast parts on the prototype should be costed as cast, and fabricated parts as fabricated, etc.
+This includes any equipment fitted on the vehicle at any time during the competition.
+The only exceptions are that, per Section 4.3.7 of the Rules, the cost of any finish, onboard fire suppression system, rain tires, or "stand-alone" data acquisition, video or radio system, does not need to be included in the Cost Report. - (C) Be based on the estimated costs of materials, fabrication and assembly of the car.
+They costs shall be calculated as defined in Section 4.3.6 of these rules. - (D) Be based on the actual manufacturing technique used on the prototype, e.g. cast parts on the prototype should be cost as cast, and fabricated parts as fabricated, etc.